 Photos by Jason Millard on Facebook-

-Jim enjoys speaking about the America's Historic Lakes project and the rich history of the Lake Champlain/Lake George region.
-Jim also enjoys giving personal tours of some of the more unusual locations on the lakes.
+Jim has enjoyed speaking about the America's Historic Lakes project and the rich history of the Lake Champlain/Lake George region.
+Jim also used to be actively involved in giving personal tours of some of the more unusual locations on the lakes.
 His popular multimedia presentations are lively and informative.
-Civic groups and organizations interested in a presentation by Jim can find his contact information listed below.
+At this time Jim is taking an active hiatus from his history endeavors to focus more on family and work.

 If you have a question about Lake Champlain or Lake George history and can't